SSA and VA Disability Benefits: Tips for Veterans

-Veterans can access and manage their VA health records and documents on VA.gov.
-This is done by linking either their My HealtheVet account or their eBenefits account.
-To access the VA Blue Button, Veterans must meet all of the requirements listed below.
+Veterans can access and manage their VA health records and documents using the VA Blue Button feature.
+To access the VA Blue Button, Veterans must meet the below requirements:

 - Enrolled in VA health care, and

-- Registered as a patient in a VA health facility
+- Registered as a patient in a VA health facility, and

 How VA Disability Benefits Impact Social Security Payments